 Immediately after waking up from surgery, your doctor will likely allow you to take small sips of water until you have fully recovered from the anesthesia.
 Once you are ready to eat, the University of Wisconsin Hospital says that you may want to start by eating easy-to-digest foods like soups and yogurt.
 After abdominal surgery, you may have a difficult time digesting regular food, and your doctor may suggest you follow a full liquid diet, which is made up of liquids and foods that turn to liquid at room temperature.
 Meals on a liquid diet might include smoothies, soups, shakes, and broth.

-On the liquid diet, you need to avoid solid, or regular, food.
+On the liquid diet, you need to avoid solid food.
 That includes whole fruits and vegetables, meats, poultry, fish, eggs, beans, bread, cold cereal, rice, pasta, nuts and seeds, or any food that requires chewing.
 Your doctor determines when it's safe for you to start eating regular food after your surgery.

-Avoid Fatty Foods
+Avoid High-Fat Foods

-Easing Into a Healthy Diet
+Ease Into a Healthy Diet